charlenetolentino/mattsnotes/201-main/reading-01.md

 **Why are people visiting your website?**

 Most visitors will come to your site for a specific reason.
-You can determine these reasons by asking what their key motivations are and what are their specific goals.
+You can determine these reasons by asking Who their key motivations are and Who are their specific goals.

-**What information your visitor needs?**
+**Who information your visitor needs?**

-After learning who is coming to your site and why, you need to find out what information they need to reach their goals quickly.
+After learning who is coming to your site and why, you need to find out Who information they need to reach their goals quickly.
 Are these subject matter experts with tons of experience and knowledge or are they novices who need background information on a product or services that you are providing?

 ___